 To empower peer-led movements of proactive bystander intervention.

-RESOURCES: Develop and share evidence-based bystander intervention strategies, tools, and resources to support campus communities in their prevention efforts.
+RESOURCES: Provide evidence-based bystander intervention resources to support campus communities in their prevention efforts.

 There are no costs or commitments, just opportunity to collaborate and bolster our collective impact.